-ATTACHMENT #F - Commercial Drivers License Drug And Alcohol Testing Agreement

-Federal Regulations 49 Code of Federal Regulations (CFR) Parts 382, et al. and 49 CFR Part 40 require the State of California (State) to test its commercial drivers for controlled substances and alcohol.
+210 BU 7 01-03 ATTACHMENT E - Commercial Drivers License Drug And Alcohol Testing Agreement Federal Regulations 49 Code of Federal Regulations (CFR) Parts 382, et al. and 49 CFR Part 40 require the State of California (State) to test its commercial drivers for controlled substances and alcohol.
 As specified below, this requirement covers certain employees in Bargaining Unit 7.
 Having met and conferred, the State and the California Union of Safety Employees (CAUSE), agree to the following regarding the impact of this testing on employees in Unit 7.

-I. AUTHORITY AND PURPOSE

-A. The State will conduct drug and alcohol testing of commercial drivers in Bargaining Unit 7, as specified in Federal Regulations 49 CFR Parts 382, et al. and 49 CFR Part 40.
+I. AUTHORITY AND PURPOSE A. The State will conduct drug and alcohol testing of commercial drivers in Bargaining Unit 7, as specified in Federal Regulations 49 CFR Parts 382, et al. and 49 CFR Part 40.
 This is in addition to and separate from other State drug and alcohol testing provisions (Department of Personnel Administration [DPA] Rules 599.960-599.966 and State Personnel Board Rules 213 - 213.6).

-B. The State will apply this Agreement to all employees in Bargaining Unit 7, other than those in the Department of Transportation, who meet the criteria for testing required by 49 CFR Part 382 et al. This includes all employees who:

-1. Are in a classification that requires the possession of a Commercial Drivers License (CDL); or who a.
+B. The State will apply this Agreement to all employees in Bargaining Unit 7, other than those in the Department of Transportation, who meet the criteria for testing required by 49 CFR Part 382 et al. This includes all employees who: 1.
+Are in a classification that requires the possession of a Commercial Drivers License (CDL); or who 2.
+Possess a CDL and drive a motor vehicle for the State of California that: a.
 Has a gross combination weight rating or gross combination weight of 26,001 or more pounds inclusive of a towed unit with a gross vehicle weight rating or gross vehicle weight of more than 10,000 pounds; or b.
 Has a gross vehicle weight rating or gross vehicle weight of 26,001 or more pounds; or c.
 Is designed to transport 16 or more passengers, including the driver; or d.
 Is of any size and is used in the transportation of materials found to be hazardous for the purposes of the Hazardous Materials Transportation Act and which require the motor vehicle to be placarded under the Hazardous Materials Regulations (49 CFR part 172, subpart F).